mkpro118/release-linear-ticket-update/README.md

 **Dry-run Mode:**
 When `--dry-run` is specified:
 - Still queries Linear API to check each ticket's current state
-- Outputs only tickets that are NOT already Done/Completed (tickets that would be updated)
+- Outputs only tickets that would be updated
 - Skips the actual mutation (does not update tickets)
 - Useful for previewing changes before running the actual update

+**Workflow State Filtering:**
+By default, tickets are only updated if their current state name is "Passing" (case-insensitive).
+Use `--update-all-statuses` to update any ticket that is not already Done/Completed.

 ### 4. Orchestrator Mode (default)